Penn State Football: These Position Groups Have Developed Best During James Franklin Era

 One position group to keep an eye on is offensive line.

-With Olu Fashanu headlining the 2024 NFL draft class already and incredible young talent in Drew Shelton and Landon Tengwall, Penn State may be well on its way to a run on offensive linemen in the upcoming drafts.
+With Olu Fashanu headlining the 2024 NFL draft class already, and incredible young talent such as Drew Shelton emerging, Penn State may be well on its way to a run on offensive linemen in the upcoming drafts.

 A note to our readers; If you make a purchase through one of our affiliate links, we may receive a commission